CLOSE SEARCH

 Some key areas to consider include:

-• Consideration [CW only] – in certain circumstances a CW not supported by consideration will be unenforceable and worthless.
-In others, a CW without consideration may prevent certain remedies, for example an order for specific performance.
+• Consideration (collateral warranties only) – in certain circumstances a collateral warranty not supported by consideration will be unenforceable and worthless.
+In others, a collateral warranty without consideration may prevent certain remedies, for example an order for specific performance.

-• Scope of duty - the party providing the CW/TP Rights should warrant it has complied and will comply with its obligations in the underlying contract, including (where applicable) appropriate standards for workmanship, materials, and the relevant skill and care to be exercised in the design of the works.
+• Scope of duty - the party providing the comfort should warrant it has complied and will comply with its obligations in the underlying contract, including (where applicable) appropriate standards for workmanship, materials, and the relevant skill and care to be exercised in the design of the works.

-• Insurance – there is an undertaking to maintain appropriate insurance on the same basis as set out in the underlying contract.
+• Insurance – an undertaking to maintain appropriate insurance on the same basis as set out in the underlying contract.

 • Step-in rights - in certain circumstances the beneficiary may want or need to have the right to ‘step-into’ the underlying contract and issue instructions.